-For four years, Whole Foods Market has been our premiere partner in farm-based education.
+For seven years, Whole Foods Market has been our premiere partner in farm-based education.
 From their ongoing support for our annual Barn Dance & BBQ to their new role as Family Farm Days sponsor, Whole Foods Market has been a consistent and reliable supporter of our work.

 Organic Valley has been a valued partner since the founding of the Sauvie Island Center in 2005.
 Seed money from the co-op provided the funds to develop the curriculum and host early field trips.
 Recently, they’ve supported our work through both sponsorship dollars and donations of their wholesome dairy products, which are featured at various Sauvie Island Center events.

 Many more local Portland businesses support our work.
-Find out who is sponsoring the Sauvie Island Center [link to post of current sponsors]

 - The Gray Family Foundation